It's like trying to compare an upright freezer to a refrigerator.

 But what goes around comes around.

-With all that being said it forces me to do a major update to this "Kajabi vs Infusionsoft" post for two reasons.
+With all these changes, it forces me to do a major update to this "Kajabi vs Infusionsoft" post for two reasons.

 - Kajabi is a lot more than just a membership site now.

-- Infusionsoft/Keap CRM no longer has a membership site component.
+- Infusionsoft/Keap CRM no longer has an in-house membership site component.

-So let's look at how Kajabi and Infusionsoft (CustomerHub) compare to one another at the beginning of 2019.
+So let's look at how Kajabi and Infusionsoft (CustomerHub) compare to one another at the end of 2019.

 As I mentioned earlier, Kajabi vs Infusionsoft is not a grapefruit to grapefruit comparison.